On with the Show!: Preservation

 One reel of the 35mm color nitrate print of On With the Show exists at the BFI archive.
-Besides this reel, only black-and-white prints have survived from the rest of the film.
-A fragment of an original color print lasting about 20 seconds surfaced in 2005; other original color fragments have also been discovered in 2014.
-A copy of the b/w version has long been held by the Library of Congress.
+Only black-and-white prints have survived from the remainder of the film.
+A fragment of an original color print lasting about 20 seconds surfaced in 2005.
+Other original color fragments were discovered in 2014.
+A copy of the black-and-white version has long been held by the Library of Congress.
+The film's copyright expired on January 1, 2025, resulting in the film entering the public domain.

 Home media

-In December 2009, On with the Show! (in Black-and-White) was made available on manufactured-on-demand DVD by the Warner Archive Collection.
+In December 2009, On with the Show! (in black and white) was made available on manufactured-on-demand DVD by the Warner Archive Collection.